7 million people in Somalia are right now suffering extreme hunger, with over 81,000 living in famine-like conditions.

 - Gave Gave 40,318 children vital nourishment children vital nourishment

 How to Help Children in Somalia

-Please help us save the lives, and futures, of children in Somalia with a donation to our Horn of Africa Climate Crisis Fund
+Please help us save the lives, and futures, of children in Somalia with a donation to our Children's Emergency Fund.

-*Unless otherwise noted, facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts and from the 2019 End of Childhood Report.
+*Unless otherwise noted, facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts and from the Childhood Report.
 You can access detailed data here.
 Other sources as follows: UNHCR; Population: CIA World Factbook; The World Bank, 2016; Unesco Institute for Statistics (UIS)